How To Celebrate Halloween With Your Dog During Quarantine

 Though trick-or-treating may not happen this year, people are still decorating their homes with spooky spiders, festive lights, and blow-up decorations.
 Even if your dog may not be able to appreciate fun decorations as much as you can, they will certainly appreciate going outside for a walk with their favorite human!

 Halloween, like many things, looks different this year, but that doesn’t mean we shouldn’t do what we can to enjoy it responsibly.
 Celebrate the season with your dog with these fun ideas – who knows, it may be your favorite Halloween so far!At Portland Pet Food Company, we manufacture human-grade meal toppers and treats for dogs.
 Our natural, grain- and gluten-free pumpkin dog treats are perfect for all festivities.
-Sign up for our subscription service to ensure that you never run out of treats – your dog will thank you!
+Sign up for our dog treats subscription service to ensure that you never run out of treats – your dog will thank you!